apache/rocketmq-site/_posts/2017-02-10-four-methods-to-feed-name-server-address-list.md

    consumer.setNamesrvAddr("name-server1-ip:port;name-server2-ip:port");`

    If you use admin command line from shell, you may specify this way:
-   `sh mqadmin command-name -n name-server-ip1:port;name-server-ip2:port -x other-options`
+   `sh mqadmin command-name -n name-server-ip1:port;name-server-ip2:port -X OTHER-OPTION`

    a simple example is:
    `sh mqadmin -n localhost:9876 clusterList`